Courses and admissions

 Whether your future career lies in the City or elsewhere, this degree will develop your understanding of economics and so give you a valuable insight into topical issues.

-The Diploma in Economics is a degree for students whose first degree contains little or no economics.
+The Advanced Diploma in Economics is a degree for students whose first degree contains little or no economics.
 It provides a qualification equivalent to a second bachelor's degree in economics and can be used as the basis for master's level training in economics.

-This degree is for students with an undergraduate degree in economics who are interested in undertaking a master's degree that will give them the training required to undertake a career as a professional economist working for, say, the UK Government Economic Service or an economics consultancy.
+This degree is for students with an undergraduate degree in economics who are interested in undertaking a master's degree that will give them the technical training required to undertake a career as a professional economist working for, say, the UK Government Economic Service or an economics consultancy.

 This degree is for students with an undergraduate degree in economics who wish to obtain a PhD.
 It is the foundation year for the PhD programme and involves a thorough study of the core areas of economics and the exploration of one area in detail in order to begin the process of choosing a PhD research topic.